elastic/quark/README.md

 is written in C, but Go bindings are also provided.
 Ideally we will be able to provide bindings for other languages in the future.

-*MULTIPLE BACKENDS* (future)
+*MULTIPLE BACKENDS*
-Currently only a kprobe-based backend is provided, but we would like to add eBPF and AUDIT support as well.
+Currently, EBPF and a kprobe-based backend are provided, but we would like to add AUDIT support as well.
-The user API should remain the same, so if we do this right, the user shouldn't even know which backend is being used.
-Proper runtime discovery is needed to know what we can use.
+The backend in use is transparent to the user and unless specified, **quark** will try to use the EBPF, falling back to KPROBE if it failed.

 # BUILDING